Trombipulation

 Trombipulation is the ninth album by the funk band Parliament (see 1980 in music).
 It was released by Casablanca Records.
-It was the last album of original material produced by the group for 38 years until Medicaid Fraud Dogg in 2018.
+It was the last album of original material produced by the group for 38 years, until Medicaid Fraud Dogg in 2018.
 Unlike previous Parliament albums, George Clinton did not serve as sole producer of the album, as other P-Funk figures assisted in producing individual tracks.
 Bassist Bootsy Collins emerged as the principal musician on this album, playing virtually all of the instruments on a number of tracks.
-The track "Let's Play House" was sampled by the Hip-Hop group Digital Underground for their single "The Humpty Dance".
+The track "Let's Play House" was sampled by the hip-hop group Digital Underground for their single "The Humpty Dance".

 While Trombipulation wasn't as commercially successful as previous Parliament albums, its first single, "Agony of DeFeet" peaked at number 7 on the Billboard Hot R&B/Hip-Hop Songs charts.

+Critical reception

+The New York Times wrote that "this is street music, laced with jive talk, as alive with sound and color as a busy Manhattan street corner during rush hour...
+It is frequently ingenious, but it's never very compelling emotionally."